-In connection with an appeal against a decision not to approve a thesis, trial lecture or public defence, the faculty may, once the appeal has been presented to the assessment committee that submitted the original recommendation; cf. section 18-2, annul or amend the decision if it finds sufficient grounds, If the faculty dismisses the appeal, the appeal is sent to the appeals committee at Nord University.
-The appeals committee can try all aspects of the appealed decision.
+In connection with an appeal against a decision not to approve a thesis, trial lecture or public defence, the faculty may once the appeal has been presented to the assessment committee that submitted the original recommendation; cf. section 18-2, annul or amend the decision if it finds sufficient grounds.
+If the faculty dismisses the appeal, the appeal is sent to the Committee for Student Affairs at Nord University.
+The Committee for Student Affairs can try all aspects of the appealed decision.

-If the faculty or appeals committee finds it necessary, individuals or a committee may be appointed to appraise the assessment and the criteria on which it was based, or to undertake a new or supplementary expert assessment.
+If the faculty or the Committee for Student Affairs finds it necessary, individuals or a committee may be appointed to appraise the assessment and the criteria on which it was based, or to undertake a new or supplementary expert assessment.